 Although we live in the southern regions, that doesn’t mean we are not prone to freezing temperatures.
 When you’re being faced with freezing weather, its important to understand what goes into winterize a boat.
 The steps are very straightforward and do not require a significant amount of time but can save a substantial amount of money in repairs.

 A boat should be winterized to avoid batteries and engines from freezing up and cracking.
-Cracked engine blocks and batteries are easily avoidable by following simple procedures.
+I have had the opportunity to winterize boats before the onset of harsh conditions.
+Take it from me cracked engine blocks and batteries are easily avoidable by following simple procedures.

 Outboard Engine Preparation To Winterize A Boat

 Products needed from a local auto part store

 Start by stabilizing the fuel.
 How does a fuel stabilizer help?
 Fuel that sits for extended periods can become sticky.
 The stickiness will gum up the engine.
 Additionally, it aids in reducing evaporation and repels water.

 Measure and add the appropriate amount of stabilizer to the gas tank.
 In your driveway, attach a garden hose and fire up the engine.
 Run the motor for five to ten minutes; this will be enough time for the stabilizer to make it into the engine.

 Have the fogger spray handy.
 What does an engine fogger do?
 Fogging spray is a lightweight oil that coats the inner parts of the engine.
 This coating prevents moisture buildup, which in turn causes corrosion and rust.
 To apply the spray, disconnect the fuel line and run the motor.

 As the engine begins to sputter from lack of fuel, spray the oil into the fuel line for a full coating.
 Once the engine dies, remove the spark plugs and spray fogging oil into each cylinder.